dapi/import-ruby/README.md

 ## Rationale

 Why not use `extend` or `include`?
-Because it mixes with your current module scope and conflicts with existens methods.
+Because its mixes with your current module/class scope and conflicts with existen or feature method names.
+Also you can not `include` concerns with same methods in one module.
+In case of `ModuleImport` you import every module into different namespace.
+It is safe and clean.

 ## Installation